 Career and learning support

-The Centre for Career Development helps you to get your career on track.
+Careers and Employability can help you to get your career on track.
 Benefit from expert career advice and job application assistance.
 Attend a range of seminars, workshops, conferences and employer sessions to give your career an edge.

 We offer free services to improve your academic and study skills.
 Get helpful advice on essay writing, research and preparing for exams.
 The Mathematics and Statistics Help Centre is also a great resource for students needing a bit of assistance in maths and stats.
 Plus, there’s an Academic Success program to help you manage your academic progress.